-ISS Canadian Definition of Independence
+2014 ISS Canadian Definition of Independence

-Inside Director (I)
+1. Inside Director (I)

-- Employees of the company or its affiliates; - Non-employee officer of the company if he/she is among the five most highly compensated; - Current interim CEO; - Beneficial owner of company shares with more than 50 percent of the outstanding voting rights.
+- 1.1 Employees of the Company or its affiliatesi; - 1.2 Non-employee officer of the Company if he/she is among the five most highly compensated; - 1.3 Current interim CEO or any other current interim executives; - 1.4 Beneficial owner of Company shares with more than 50 percent of the outstanding voting rights (this may be aggregated if voting power is distributed among more than one member of a group)ii.

-Affiliated Outside Director (AO)
+2. Affiliated Outside Director (AO)